kieran-mackle/AutoTrader/content/_posts/2025-12-06-comparing-strengths.md

 tackled by using a 200 period moving average, numerically detecting a ranging market is not so easy.
 However, the tool presented offers one way to do this.

+A currency pair consists of (unsurpisingly) two currencies - take for example EUR/USD.
+The top currency in this pair (the Euro), is known as the 'quote currency', while the bottom currency (the US dollar) is known as the base currency.
+We make this distinction because

+trading the EUR/USD pair actually involves to transactions